-You can have custom lockscreen messages show up on Mac OS X 10.7 or later.
-There are various third party apps which allow you to add custom lock screen messages in your Mac OS X. However you can do so without downloading any app.
+You can have custom lockscreen messages show up on Mac.
+There are various third-party apps which allow you to add custom lock screen messages in your macOS.
+However, you can do so without downloading any app.

 Mac custom messages have enough space for informative lock screen messages without any word limit.
 The message itself can be anything: a message to return your stolen Mac to you or any information for guest users.

-If you wish to remove or change the text, here is the command for it
+If you wish to remove or change the text, follow the above steps.